obeid-codec/Portfolio_DLMCSPSE01_public/README.md

 #### 9. **Feedback and Support**
    - If you encounter any issues or have suggestions, please use the "Contact Us" form or the support section within the application to reach out to our team.

+## Configuration
+Explain how users can configure your application, including environment variables, configuration files, or any other customization options.
+For example, you might explain how to set up a database connection, email service, or API keys.

+## Contributing
+Explain how others can contribute to your project.
+Include guidelines for reporting issues, making pull requests, and any coding standards you may have.
+Encourage contributions that align with the project’s goals of enhancing the university experience.